anthonywittig/jit-ssh/README.md

 ### When ready to connect

-* spin up EC2 instance and update the remote config to have the connection string (e.g. `ubuntu@ec2-...compute.amazonaws.com`)
+* spin up EC2 instance
+* update the remote config to have the connection string (e.g. `ubuntu@ec2-...compute.amazonaws.com`)
 * on your local machine
   * `ssh -i PATH_TO_KEY -L 8901:localhost:8765 ubuntu@ec2...compute.amazonaws.com`
     * the first port number (8901) can be anything you want - it's the local port you'll use in a minute